MATH 635. Euclidean and Non-Euclidean Geometry

 Detailed Description of Course

 The development of Geometry as an axiomatic system starting with pre-epoch Greece, and following through to Non-Euclidean Geometries.
-This coverage will include the development of the School-based SMSG (School Mathematics Study Group) geometries.
 The geometries examined will consist of Euclidean, Neutral, and Elliptic and Hyperbolic (non-Euclidean) geometries.
-Euclidean Geometry is expanded using an Abstract Algebra point of view to introduce transformational geometry.
-Then fractal geometry is developed using recursive transformations of geometric objects.
+Selected topics from the following geometries will be included: Absolute Geometry, Finite Geometries, and Taxicab Geometry.
 Projective geometry will be examined through perspective drawings.
+The comparison between concepts in Euclidian and Non-Euclidian Geometries will be treated through vertical articulation using hands-on exploratory, and student-centered activities.

 Detailed Description of Conduct of Course

 In addition to lecture, students will work collaboratively on assignments created to help students understand the mathematics introduced.
-Calculators and mathematics software (such as Geometers Sketchpad and Excel) will be used to present and work on the material presented in class.
+Calculators and mathematics software, such as Geometers Sketchpad, GeoGebra, Spherical Easel, Cinderella, and Excel will be used to present and work on the material presented in class.
+Students will also develop sketches using manipulatives such as Lenart Spheres, Magformers.
 A project will be presented by the students on a topic chosen by the instructor.
+The graduate students will have an additional graduate level cumulative final project designed to create instructional materials related to the course content that can be shared with others across the state and nation.

 Goals and Objectives of the Course